-The objective of magnetic bead cell isolation is to enrich a specific cell type from a mixed population.
-The technique is also be used to isolate proteins, DNA, and RNA for further research or therapeutic purposes.
-The versatility and specificity of magnetic bead cell isolation is made possible by functionalized bead surfaces that specifically recognize a target molecule.
+The objective of magnetic activated cell isolation or macs cell sorting is to enrich a specific cell type from a mixed population.
+The versatility and specificity of magnetic bead cell isolation is made possible by functionalized bead surfaces that specifically recognize a molecule or antigen(link) on the surface of a target cell.
 Magnetic beads are composed of a ferrous iron-oxide core surrounded by a polymer shell, or a magnetic ‘pigment’ embedded in a polymer matrix.

 What is Fluorescence Activated Cell sorting?